Ridter/noPac/README.md

                         target username that will be impersonated (thru S4U2Self) for quering the ST. Keep in mind this will only work if the identity provided in this scripts is allowed for delegation to the SPN specified
   -domain-netbios NETBIOSNAME
                         Domain NetBIOS name.
 Required if the DC has multiple domains.
-  -host-name HOSTNAME   Target Host name.
-Required if the domain has multiple domain controllers.
   -new-name NEWNAME     Add new computer name, if not specified, will be random generated.
   -debug                Turn DEBUG output ON
   -ts                   Adds timestamp to every logging output